mcqua007/quantdom/docs.md

 <a name="Quantdom+html"></a>

 ### quantdom.html([html]) ⇒ <code>string</code>
-inserts html/replaces html or returns html of an element
+inserts/replaces html or returns html of an element

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)
 **Returns**: <code>string</code> - html of first occurence of element